 Our revenue and expenditures are close year-to-year and, most years, we show a slight surplus.
-From 2016 through 2021, we have shown a surplus meaning our revenue exceeds our expenditures.
-Exceptions are new to the graph this year and represents transfers from one fund to another.
+A surplus occurs when revenue exceeds expenditures.
+Exceptions represents transfers from one fund to another.

-Annual Deficit/Surplus
+Annual Deficit/Surplus\

 This indicator provides a comparison of revenue to expenditures on a calendar year basis, including whether the school corporation had an operating deficit or surplus for that year.
 Exceptions can be transfers from one fund to another or adjusting entries for accounting purposes.
 Fund balance is also included to assist in identifying situations in which the school corporation utilized existing fund balances to fund expenditures.